USPTO/USPTO-DS-Theme/README.md

 ### Distribution Builds
-After running `npm run build`, you will have a `css` folder that contains the stylesheet and resources.
+After running `npm run build`, you will have an `assets` folder that contains the stylesheet and resources.

 ## License